MasteryEducation/ClojureForJava.com/content/3/17/1/index.md

 ---
 canonical: "https://clojureforjava.com/3/17/1"
 title: "Agile Practices with Clojure: Integrating Functional Programming into Scrum and Kanban"
-description: "Explore how to adapt Agile methodologies like Scrum and Kanban to leverage the power of Clojure's functional programming paradigm, enhancing your development processes."
+description: "Explore how to adapt Agile methodologies like Scrum and Kanban for Clojure development, integrating functional programming principles to enhance team productivity and project success."
 linkTitle: "17.1 Agile Practices with Clojure"
 tags:
 - "Clojure"